 When you choose a health plan, you need to understand what your out-of-pocket costs may be.
 This way, you can plan ahead for what you may need to spend during the year.
 You also might be able to look for ways to save money on out-of-pocket costs.

-The good news is there is a limit to how much you may have to pay out-of-pocket.
-Your plan has an "out-of-pocket maximum."
+The good news is there is often a limit to how much you may have to pay out-of-pocket.
+Your plan may have an "out-of-pocket maximum."
 Once you reach that amount, you will not have to pay any more out-of-pocket costs for the year.

-You will still have to pay a monthly premium, no matter what services are used.
+You will still have to pay a monthly insurance premium, no matter what services are used.

 All plans are different.
 Plans may include all or only some of these ways to share costs with you:

 - Copayment.
-This is the payment you make for certain health care provider visits and prescriptions.
+This is the payment you make for certain health care provider visits and prescriptions, typically at the time of service.
 It is a set amount, like $15.
-Your plan may also include different copayment (copay) amounts for preferred vs. non-preferred drugs.
+Your plan may also include different copayment (copay) amounts for preferred vs. non-preferred drugs or providers.
 This can range from $10 to $60 or more.

 - Deductible.
 This is the total amount you have to pay for medical services before your health insurance will start to pay.
-For example, you may have a plan with a $1250 deductible.
-You will need to pay $1250 out-of-pocket during the plan year before your insurance company will start to make payments.
+For example, you may have a plan with a $1,250 deductible.
+You would then need to pay $1,250 out-of-pocket during the plan year before your insurance company will start to make payments.

 Services With Out-of-Pocket Costs

 In general, you do not pay anything for preventive services.
-These include vaccines, annual well visits, flu shots, and health screening tests.
+These include vaccines, annual wellness visits, flu shots, and certain health screening tests.

 You may need to pay some form of out-of pocket costs for: